N95Ryan/water-me/README.md

 - [Supabase](https://supabase.com)
 - [Web Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API)

-To learn more about the folder structure of an Astro project, refer to [our guide on project structure](https://docs.astro.build/en/basics/project-structure/).

 ## 💻 Commands

 All commands are run from the root of the project, from a terminal: